 No matter how obvious the effects of addiction are to you, there is a good chance that your loved one is unable to see the problem.

 At the same time, people who suffer from substance abuse definitely have moments where they truly want to get out of the cycle.
-Unfortunately, addiction is a strong disease that impairs judgement and critical thinking.
+Unfortunately, addiction is a strong disease that impairs judgment and critical thinking.
 In many cases, an intervention is the best way to ensure that a person sees they need help.

 What Is an Intervention?

-An intervention is when a group of friends, family, and/or specialists intervene in the life of a person suffering from substance abuse in order to initiate a plan of action for the person to receive help.
+An intervention is when a group of friends, family, and/or specialists intervenes in the life of a person suffering from substance abuse in order to initiate a plan of action for the person to receive help.